LyamBRS/BRS-Kontrol/Programs/Local/README.md

 The following is a quick list of this folder's directories.
 If you want a description of each folders and their contents, please refer to the markdown file associated with each folder.
 They will explain in greater detail their contents and purpose.
 - **Programs**
     - **FileHandler** - Scripts used to handle various files such as Profiles, Drivers etc
+    - **GUI**   - Scripts used to create widgets or GUI specific to Kontrol such as DeviceDriver cards.
+    - **Loading** - Scripts used when the application is loading or to load various things at different times.